kamalshkeir/kago/README.md

 ---

 # Migrations
-## using the shell, you can migrate a .sql file ```go run main.go shell```
+### using the shell, you can migrate a .sql file ```go run main.go shell```

-## OR
+### OR
-## you can migrate from a struct using [Auto Migrate](#automigrate-usage)
+### you can migrate from a struct using [Auto Migrate](#automigrate-usage)

-## when kago app executed, all models registered using AutoMigrate will be synchronized with the database so if you add a field to you struct or add a column to your table, you will have a prompt proposing migration
+### when kago app executed, all models registered using AutoMigrate will be synchronized with the database so if you add a field to you struct or add a column to your table, you will have a prompt proposing migration

-## execute AutoMigrate and don't think about it, it will handle all synchronisations between your project structs types like in the example Bookmark below
+### execute AutoMigrate and don't think about it, it will handle all synchronisations between your project structs types like in the example Bookmark below

-## For instance you can add foreign keys column to your table by adding extra field to your struct and restart your app, you can also remove foreign keys.
+### For instance you can add foreign keys column to your table by adding extra field to your struct and restart your app, you can also remove foreign keys.

-## If you need to change a tag, remove the field, restart, put the new one with the new tag, restart again, that's it
+### If you need to change a tag, remove the field, restart, put the new one with the new tag, restart again, that's it

 ---
-### Available Tags by struct field type :
+### Available Tags by struct field type and [Examples](#automigrate-usage) :
-###### tags are separated by ';'
 ---

 #String Field: